The following study guide is designed for use as a companion to my book No Ordinary Invitation: Called to Live a Life of Eternal Purpose.

 5-10.
 Have you ever sought Jesus in spite of what others have said?
 What was your motivation to do so?

 5-11.
 What things has God given to you that you were seeking?
 What things have you seen Him give to others?
 Take time to thank Him for His provision, to you and to them.

 5-12.
 What do you currently seek from God?
 Why do you seek this?
-Is it for yourself or others?
-For your sake or His sake?
+Is it for the sake of yourself, others, or Him?

 5-13.
 For which kingdom are you seeking?
 How committed are you to seeking Him?
 How long and how far will you go?
 What is your level of commitment—a cross-looker or a cross-carrier?